ZafeerMahmood/Reddit-Streamlit/pythonDashboard/README.md

-# Dasboard with python stramlit
+# Dasboard with python streamlit

 uses reddit api for python scripts to get new/hots post show it in a table make bigram and trigram.